James W. Douglass: Activism

 This nonviolent protest later extended to protesting against the White Train which carried nuclear missile parts to Bangor Trident Base.

-The Douglasses later moved to the Ensley neighborhood of Birmingham, Alabama, to establish Mary's House, a "house of hospitality" for homeless or indigent people in need of long-term health care.
+The Douglasses subsequently moved to the Ensley neighborhood of Birmingham, Alabama, to establish Mary's House, a "house of hospitality" for homeless or indigent people in need of long-term health care.

 Douglass has traveled to the Middle East on several peace missions.
 In 2003 he joined a Christian Peacemaker Team in Iraq and stayed with civilians during the U.S.-led invasion.

-Douglass is a member, and co-founder of, Religious Leaders for 9/11 Truth, an organization that questions the "official story" about the 9/11 attacks.
+Douglass is a member and co-founder of Religious Leaders for 9/11 Truth, an organization that questions the "official story" about the 9/11 attacks.

+Investigative journalism

+In the 1990s while commencing his work on JFK and the Unspeakable, Douglass was also doing investigative journalism for Probe magazine (1993-2000).
+The magazine was formed by Citizens for Truth about the Kennedy Assassination in the wake of the JFK Records Act.
+Many of Probes articles, including several by Douglass, were anthologized in the 2003 book, The Assassinations: Probe Magazine on JFK, MLK, RFK and Malcolm X.

+The assassination of Malcolm X and the assassination of Martin Luther King Jr. were Douglass's two main areas of research for Probe.
+His articles, "The Murder and Martyrdom of Malcolm X" and "The Martin Luther King Conspiracy Exposed in Memphis", were included in The Assassinations anthology and are also available on the Kennedys and King website.
+Douglass wrote the King article after attending, as a Probe correspondent, every session of the Loyd Jowers civil trial in Memphis in late 1999.
+The trial was the culmination of a wrongful death lawsuit filed by the King family against "Loyd Jowers and other unknown co-conspirators".